-Internet access to global electronic information resources on the World Wide Web is provided by Bourbonnais Township Park District to assist employees in obtaining work-related data and technology.
 The following guidelines have been established to help ensure responsible and productive Internet usage.
 While Internet usage is intended for job-related activities, incidental and occasional brief personal use is permitted within reasonable limits.

-All Internet data that is composed, transmitted, or received via our computer communications systems is considered to be part of the official records of Bourbonnais Township Park District and, as such, is subject to disclosure to law enforcement or other third parties.
+All Internet data that is composed, transmitted, or received via our computer communications systems is part of the official records of Bourbonnais Township Park District and, as such, is subject to disclosure to law enforcement or other third parties.
 Consequently, employees should always ensure that the business information contained in Internet email messages and other transmissions is accurate, appropriate, ethical, and lawful.

-The equipment, services, and technology provided to access the Internet remain at all times the property of Bourbonnais Township Park District.
+The equipment, services, and technology provided to access the Internet remain the property of Bourbonnais Township Park District.
 As such, Bourbonnais Township Park District reserves the right to monitor Internet traffic, and retrieve and read any data composed, sent, or received through our online connections and stored in our computer systems.